ufjschool/ob-s14/drafts/final/burlesque.md

 “The quote in the industry is ‘the difference between strip club stripping and burlesque is in strip club stripping you’re making $300 in a $30 outfit while in burlesque you’re making $30 in a $300 outfit,'” Flower said.

 Like conceptualizing the act, creating the costumes is a labor of love for the Madams.
 While they may get different things out of performing, each Mischievous Madam has had her life changed for the better by discovering burlesque.
-Bravely completing a strip tease for an audience of friends and strangers has given each of them a boost of confidence and a chance to connect with themselves as well as the audience.
+Bravely completing a strip tease for a group of friends and strangers has given each of them a boost of confidence and a chance to connect with themselves as well as the audience.

 "(The acts) are all small parts of me I don’t express outwardly," said Mischievous Madam Sally Sucre.
 "I am kind of shy, so it’s not typical for me to just kind of take off my clothes in front of people I don’t know.
 The first time I did it, it was just so empowering and enthralling that I didn’t even care how many people were there or how many people weren’t."